DAVID FRIED

 in bed with lucy and dolly No.32, No.36, 2003, color photograms, archival c-prints on diasec, alu.
 130 x 200 cm

 Observing what gives rise to civilizations, or may ultimately lead to their demise, Fried sees freshwater as an issue of great importance in the 21st century.
-Since ancient times, with prayer and ritual - to science and its methods, humans have wished to influence the weather, and although the collective human pursuit has undoubtedly had profound affects on the ecosystem, we are luckily still unable to control bigger systems such as the weather.
-Rain still falls freely through the world’s trees, and harvesting hands before completing it’s cycle.
-However, access to - and usage of - clean water is being moved into increasingly privatized hands, servicing industry more than local needs and down river ecosystems.
+Since ancient times, with prayer and rituals, to science and its methods, humans have wished to influence the weather.
+And although the collective human pursuit has undoubtedly had profound affects on the ecosystem, we are luckily still unable to control bigger systems such as the weather.
+Rain still falls freely through the world’s skies and harvesting hands before completing it’s cycle.
+However, access to—and usage of—clean water is being moved into increasingly privatized hands, servicing industry and profit more than local needs and down-river ecosystems.
 Fried’s Rainscapes portray sweet water at its birth and invites us to contemplate its worth as we become its temporary custodians.

 David Fried Rain photography